jhpyle/docassemble/_docs/functions.md

 This function is essential for using the [`js show if`] feature.

-Note that `val()` only works with variables that exist on the screen;
-The [JavaScript] environment is not aware of the Python environment.
+Note that `val()` only works with fields that exist on the screen; the [JavaScript] environment is not aware of the Python environment.
+If you want to pass variable values from Python to JavaScript, see the [recipe on the topic].

 You can also access this function under the name `da_val()`, which can be useful if you are embedding **docassemble** and there is a name